GSA/smartpay-training/README.md

 ### Bootstrap the cloud.gov environment

-Before the first deployment, you need to run the bootstrap script, where `SPACE` is one of `dev`, `staging`, or `prod`.
+Before the first deployment, you need to run the bootstrap script, where `SPACE` is one of `dev`, `test`, `staging`, or `prod`.
 This will create all the necessary services that are required to deploy the app in that space.

 ```
 bin/cg-bootstrap-space.sh SPACE